rust-lang/rfcs/text/0000-multi-type-return-position-impl-trait.md

 ## (TODO) `Any` trait and `TypeId`

 TODO (tldr: proxy the type id to the inner type, that's what `dyn` does too.
-You can't downcast `impl Trait` as-is anyway, so it's likely fine.
+You can't downcast `impl Trait` as-is anyway, so it's likely fine).

 # Interaction with lifetimes